AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Implementation-Defined Behavior`) and runtime library (see :ref:`Using the GNAT Target Runtime Directory`) should be set, so that GNATprove correctly interprets the behavior of the program at runtime.

+* Preconditions on subprograms in most standard units are not specified.
+That's the case in particular for:

+  * arithmetic and conversion operators (including Time_Of) in Ada.Execution_Time and Ada.Real_Time packages described in |SPARK|
+    Reference Manual 9.19; and

+  * arithmetic and conversion operators (including Time_Of) in Ada.Calendar
+    package.

+  See :ref:`SPARK Libraries` for a list of standard units where preconditions have been specified.
+For others, the correctness of calls to standard subprograms should be checked separately, by review or testing.

 * When using floating-point numbers, GNATprove relies on the :ref:`Semantics of Floating Point Operations` as defined in IEEE-754.
 The compiler, OS, and